-Stocks Start Second Half On an Upswing
+Stocks Start Second Half on an Upswing

 "Our perspective is we're going to have pretty modest growth and modest inflation" in the second half of the year, said Greg Woodard, who directs portfolio strategies at Manning & Napier.
 "We see rates grinding a bit higher but [monetary] conditions are going to remain fairly accommodative around the world," Mr. Woodard said.

-A flurry of manufacturing readings added to confidence in the health of the world economy, lifting stocks and government bond yields.
+A flurry of manufacturing readings added to confidence in the health of the world economy, putting pressure on government bonds.

 U.S. Treasurys extended losses after the Institute for Supply Management said U.S. factory activity picked up in June.
 Earlier, data also showed eurozone factories posting their busiest month in more than six years in June, and signs of momentum in Japan and China.

-The Stoxx Europe 600 rose 1.1%, on track to snap a four-session losing streak.
+The Stoxx Europe 600 rose 1.1%, snapping a four-session losing streak.
 Shares of banks, energy companies and miners led gains in Europe, which typically indicates confidence in the strength of the global economy and the outlook for commodities.

 Earlier, stocks in Asia mostly inched higher.
 Hong Kong's Hang Seng added 0.1% after its best first-half performance since 2009, while Japan's Nikkei Stock Average was also 0.1% higher as a central bank survey showed business confidence among the nation's large manufacturers strengthened to its highest level in more than three years in the second quarter.